Do you know how to start a house cleaning business? Here is all you need to know about opening such a venture in your locality.

 Limited Liability Company

 LLCs have a much complex type of operation.
-By its name, this structure limits your level of exposure to liability.
+By its name, this structure limits your level of liability exposure.
 For instance, assets belonging to your house cleaning business are differentiated from your assets.

 In other words, the business takes the form of an independent entity.